-For a student in grade 11 during the 2012-2013 school year, the student will be assessed with what is termed the "exit-level" TAKS in the subject areas of mathematics, English/language arts, social studies, and science, for which satisfactory performance is required for graduation.
+For a student in grade 12 during the 2014-2015 school year, the student will be assessed with what is termed the "exit-level" TAKS in the subject areas of mathematics, English/language arts, social studies, and science, for which satisfactory performance is required for graduation.
 Any student in grade 12 who has not met the passing standard on the exit-level TAKS will have an opportunity to retake the exam in accordance with timelines established by TEA.
+Beginning with the 2014-2015 school year, all TAKS tests will be offered in the online format only.
+Parents may view the 2014 - 2015 state testing calendar posted on the CISD Assessment Department web page.